 This entirely depends on who you are, what level you play at, and how chunky your wallet is.
 However, here is some general advice:

 Of course, this isn’t always feasible.
-You might browse all the deals on FOOTY.COM and decide that these elite boots are just too far out of your price range.
-In that case, there’s absolutely no problem in dropping down a tier (Pro for Nike, .1 for adidas).
+You may browse deals and decide that elite boots are just out of your budget.

-If you have the resources to spend big on premium, elite-level kids football boots, then by all means go for it - you can always use FOOTY.COM to make sure you at least save some money.
-But the majority of parents are much better off going for something cheaper, because forking out for top-tier boots won’t suddenly turn them into Kylian Mbappe.
+If you have the resources to spend big on premium, elite-level kids’ football boots, then by all means go for it - you can always use FOOTY.COM to make sure you at least save some money.

-Either way, the best way to save a little money is by shopping with FOOTY.COM.
-Compare prices with us today on all premium and takedown football boots - you might even save enough money to bump yourself up a tier!
+Compare prices with us today on all premium and takedown football boots.
+Hey, you might even save enough to bump yourself up a tier!